-Are you thinking about buying a home in the Southern California and Ohio area?
+Are you thinking about buying a home in the Ohio and California area?
 If you are looking for financing, the process can seem overwhelming, especially if you are a first-time buyer.

 How do you know if you have found a good broker?
 Or the right loan?
 We have put together some tips below to help you find a lender that will meet your needs!

 Determine if you are solo or need a broker